-- [17] The Respondent provided additional lease information with lease data from A New office spaces from Bankers Court and Le Germain, A Class office spaces from Encor Place, Western Canadian Place, Shell Tower, Fifth Avenue Places East, Bow Valley Square #1, #2 and #3, Energy Plaza, Gulf Canada Square and Scotia Centre.
+- [18] The Respondent provided additional lease information with lease data from Class A New office spaces from Bankers Court and Le Germain; and A Class office spaces from Encor Place, Western Canadian Place, Shell Tower, Fifth Avenue Places East, Bow Valley Square #1, #2 and #3, Energy Plaza, Gulf Canada Square and Scotia Centre.
 (R1, Pg.
-24-27) - [18] It was the Respondent's position that the analysis supported the rate of \$20.00 per square foot for office space in the subject building as shown by the analysis of leases in DT1 and the actual leases in place on July 1, 2011.
+24-27) - [19] It was the position of the Respondent that the analysis supported the rate of \$20.00 per square foot for office space in the subject building as shown by the analysis of leases in DT1 and the actual leases in place on July 1, 2011.